 - Costs effective and commercially-sound advice and solution

-- Understand common interest of parties and negotiate and collaborate accordingly
+- Understand common interest of parties and collaborate accordingly

 - Manage difficult parties and unwillingness in others to participate in good faith